home-assistant/developers.home-assistant/docs/documenting/create-page.md

 For the [configuration templating](https://www.home-assistant.io/docs/configuration/templating/) [Jinja](http://jinja.pocoo.org/) is used.
 Check the [Documentation Standards](documenting/standards.md) for further details.

-If you are don't escape templates then they will be rendered and appear blank on the website.
+If you don't escape templates then they will be rendered and appear blank on the website.

 ### HTML